AICC/CMI-5_Spec_Current/cmi5_runtime.md

 <a name="ContextActivities"></a>
 ###9.6.2  contextActivities
-Statements with a results object (section 9.5) that include either "success” or "completion” properties MUST contain a contextActivities object with the "id" property of "moveon".
+Statements with a results object (Section 9.5) that include either "success” or "completion” properties MUST contain a contextActivities object with the "id" property of "moveon".
 Other statements MUST NOT include this property.
 The purpose of this property is to facilitate searches of the LRS by the LMS or other reporting systems.

 All cmi5 Statements MUST include an object with the "id" property of "cmi5" in contextActivities.
 This purpose of this property is to identify cmi5 specific statements during LRS searches.

 <a name="extensions"></a>
 ###9.6.3 extensions
-The following are extensions specified for CMI-5.
+The following are extensions specified for cmi5.
 Other extensions are permitted provided they do not conflict or duplicate the ones specified here.

 ####9.6.3.1 sessionId

 <table>
   <tr><th align ="right" nowrap>ID:</th><td>http://purl.org/xapi/cmi5/context/extensions/sessionid</td></tr>
   <tr><th align ="right" nowrap>Description:</th><td>An unique identifier for an single AU launch session based on actor and course registration </td></tr>
   <tr><th align ="right" nowrap>LMS Usage:</th><td>The value for Session ID is generated by the LMS.
-The LMS MUST also record the Session ID in the State API (per section 10) prior to launching an AU.
-The LMS MUST also provide the Session ID in the context as an extension for all Statements (with CMI-5 defined verbs) it makes directly in the LRS.</td></tr>
+The LMS MUST also record the Session ID in the State API (See Section 10) prior to launching an AU.
+The LMS MUST also provide the Session ID in the context as an extension for all Statements (with cmi5 defined verbs) it makes directly in the LRS.</td></tr>
-  <tr><th align ="right" nowrap>AU Usage:</th><td>An AU MUST include the sessionId provided by the LMS in the context as an extension for all Statements (with CMI-5 defined verbs) it makes directly in the LRS. </td></tr>
+  <tr><th align ="right" nowrap>AU Usage:</th><td>An AU MUST include the sessionId provided by the LMS in the context as an extension for all Statements (with cmi5 defined verbs) it makes directly in the LRS. </td></tr>
  <tr><th align ="right" nowrap>AU Obligation:</th><td>Required</td></tr>
  <tr><th align ="right" nowrap>LMS Obligation:</th><td>Required</td></tr>
   <tr><th align ="right" nowrap>Data type:</th><td>String (URL-encoded)</td></tr>